IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 # <a name="network"></a>Manual Network Setup:
 We have a Bluemix tile that can create you your own personal network at the push of a button.

-1. First login to Bluemix [Bluexmix - stage1](https://console.stage1.ng.bluemix.net)
+1. First login to Bluemix [Bluemix - stage1](https://console.stage1.ng.bluemix.net)
 1. Click "Catalog" or click [here](https://console.stage1.ng.bluemix.net/catalog)
 1. Scroll to the bottom and click the experimental link or click [here](https://console.stage1.ng.bluemix.net/catalog/labs/)
 1. Click the IBM Blockchain - Experimental tile